cmd-stream/cmd-stream-go/README.md

-// Exec method will be called by the Invoker on the server. func (c Eq1Cmd) Exec(ctx context.Context, at time.Time, // If the server was configured with Conf.Handler.At == true,
+// Exec method will be called by the Invoker on the server. func (c Eq1Cmd) Exec(ctx context.Context, at time.Time, // If Conf.Handler.At == true on the server, this param will
-  // contains the command receiving time. seq base.Seq, // The sequence number of the command.
+  // contain the time when the command was received. seq base.Seq, // The sequence number of the command.
 It is used to send back
   // results.
   receiver Calculator, // Receiver.